 Welcome to Bliss and Laurel Parks

 On any given day these 81 acres of Bliss and Laurel Parks provide Longmeadow residents with a place for respite and a place for recreation.
 During this time of social distancing these open spaces have become even more important to our mental and physical well-being.
-Join in the plan to restore these park spaces.

 A Vision for the Parks

 In spring 2020, the Town hired the Conway School of Landscape Design to develop a conceptual design for the refurbishment of Bliss and Laurel parks.
 Informed by public conversation, a virtual park planning charrette, and a survey, the Conway School graduate students developed two conceptual visions to improve recreational and ecological functioning in the two parks.
 "Two Visions for for Bliss and Laurel Parks" provides two conceptual roadmaps for park improvements over the next several years -- one vision prioritizes the original Olmstead Brothers formal park design, and the other prioritizes enhancing the ecological value of Cooley Brook and the wooded park areas and cultivating a more naturalistic aesthetic.
 These important recommendations can be implemented through state, federal and CPA grant funding.

 View the 2020 "Two Visions for Bliss and Laurel Parks" by clicking the document image below.

 To support the development of the "Two Visions..." document, the Conway School team hosted two public meetings, which were recorded and can be viewed here.